 What evil might befall this child and others like her?
 Geoffrey Dutton‘s gripping novel is the story a single mother fending for herself who becomes a private eye on a mission to bring child traffickers to justice.

 We’re back in Athens to finish some of what certain people in Turkey Shoot started.
 Swiss ex-pat Katrina (having reclaimed her given name, Anna) has come home to Piraeus from Turkey to bear a son she names Ramadi after his late father, a child who she has no intention of raising solo.
-To garner a support system, the former political activist starts a floating preschool that burgeons into a network of mothers and others that grim circumstances turn into a justice league with Anna at its bleeding edge.
+To garner a support system, the erstwhile anarchist starts a floating preschool that burgeons into a network of mothers and others that grim circumstances turn into a justice league with Anna at its bleeding edge.

 After chancing upon a boy’s kidnapping that her quick thinking foiled, intrepid Anna takes on the culprit and his partner when Greek law enforcement fails to put them out of business.
-Suspecting that a police detective who grilled her is protecting the operation, Anna follows the perps home and prevails on her hacker friend Ottovio to fashion a spy camera from a smartphone to illicitly train on their lair.
+Suspecting that a police detective who grilled her is protecting the operation, Anna follows the perps home and prevails on a friendly hacker to fashion a spy camera from a smartphone to illicitly train on their lair.
 At the same time, Anna gathers s group of mothers and others as allies she hopes will have her back when her anticipated confrontation with the criminals and cops takes place.

 - I am bowled over by the virility of the prose, the wealth of details.
 Very promising. — SC

 - Anna’s detective work is compelling to read, it works well and flows nicely. — JA

-- I like the plotting and the way things are getting more dicey for Anna. — DG
+- I like the plotting and the way things are getting more dicey for Anna.
+Reads like butter. — DG

-If all goes as planned, expect to find Her Own Devices in bookstores and online next year.
-Stay informed about its random walk to publication and enjoy updates on it and more by subscribing to Perfidy Press Pronouncements, our entertaining monthly newsletter.
-There’s no obligation and you can unsubscribe from any issue you receive with a single click.
+Stay informed about its random walk to publication and enjoy updates on it and more by subscribing to Perfidy Press Provocations, our entertaining quisi-monthly newsletter.
+There’s no obligation and you can unsubscribe with a single click.
 We keep all email addresses strictly private and respect your privacy and intelligence.